jkroepke/openvpn-auth-oauth2/docs/Configuration.md

     	bypass oauth authentication for CNs.
 Comma separated list. (env: CONFIG_OPENVPN_BYPASS_COMMON__NAMES) --openvpn.common-name.environment-variable string
     	Name of the environment variable in the OpenVPN management interface which contains the common name.
 If username-as-common-name is enabled, this should be set to 'username' to use the username as common name.
 Other values like 'X509_0_emailAddress' are supported.
 See https://openvpn.net/community-resources/reference-manual-for-openvpn-2-6/#environmental-variables for more information. (env: CONFIG_OPENVPN_COMMON__NAME_ENVIRONMENT__VARIABLE) (default "common_name")
-  --openvpn.common-name.mode string
+  --openvpn.common-name.mode value
     	If common names are too long, use md5/sha1 to hash them or omit to skip them.
 If omit, oauth2.validate.common-name does not work anymore.
-Values: [plain,omit] (env: CONFIG_OPENVPN_COMMON__NAME_MODE) (default "plain")
+Values: [plain,omit] (env: CONFIG_OPENVPN_COMMON__NAME_MODE) (default plain)
   --openvpn.pass-through.address string
     	The address of the pass-through socket.
 Must start with unix:// or tcp:// (env: CONFIG_OPENVPN_PASS__THROUGH_ADDRESS) (default "unix:/run/openvpn-auth-oauth2/server.sock")
   --openvpn.pass-through.enabled